 Complete a Healthy Boundaries Workshop

-- Workshops are required of every student in a degree program.
+Workshops are required of every student in a degree or certificate program.

 Master of Divinity

 Internship placement will not be possible without documentation of successful participation in such a workshop.
 For M.Div. students who have the internship requirement waived, completion of the workshop is required for registration for senior-level courses.

 Students need to complete the workshop prior to the semester in which they intend to complete their academic program.

 Master of Theology and Doctor of Philosophy students need to complete a workshop prior to graduation.

 For all students in a candidacy process, Luther Seminary must have your signed permission before releasing information to your denominational judicatory.
 If students change denominational affiliation while enrolled, a new Authorization for Release form must be submitted.

 The form is included in the admission application.
 Current students needing to update the Authorization can submit this form online on MyLutherNet→ Registration Tab→ Forms→ Authorization for Release (on the right-hand side).
 Questions may be directed to email@example.com.

 Title IX Training is an annual requirement for the Luther Seminary community.
 Students will receive an email with instructions on how to access the online training program at the beginning of every Fall semester.
 Failure to complete the online training program within the allotted timeframe will result in a hold on your student account, meaning you will not be able to register for your next term.
 Questions should be directed to Randy Kyle, the Title IX Coordinator.